Commercial Solar Farms & Large Solar Arrays

 As Australia is in one of the world’s solar “hot zones” this provides maximum exposure to the sun’s rays throughout the year.
 This abundant energy source is FREE to capture and convert it to usable energy/power for business or factory's and whole towns.

 We are currently taking enquires from philanthropic investors looking to invest & promote the building of independently owned Solar Farms anywhere in Australia.
-Keep in mind a 1MW solar farm requires approx. 5 hectares (2.5 acres) of land.
+Keep in mind a 1MW solar farm requires approx. 5 hectares (2.5 acres) of land, depending on the Solar Racking type.

-Double Axis-solar Tracking (DAT) units provides the BEST Generation of all other solar racking types, "Fixed Tilted Racking" is the least efficient Racking type, so please email-us if you are interested in investing in a Private or Community owned Solar Farm!
+Double Axis-solar Tracking (DAT) Racking provides superior Energy Generation of all solar racking types, "Fixed Tilted Racking" is the least efficient Racking type, if interested please email-us with your enquire for a Private or Community owned Solar Farm!

-We consider a 100kW solar array ideally suited to investors looking to earn an ongoing income for decades to come, have a look at this 100kWh solar Array to see the actual return on investment, with or without energy consumption.
+We consider a 100kW solar array ideally suited to investors looking to earn an ongoing income for decades to come, these commercial Solar Farm Calculators show variations on the actual return on investment, adding Energy Storage would obviously change these figures!

-Private or community owned solar farms are the new smart Energy Generators that sell there excess Energy to the local community via Peer-to-Peer (P2P) Energy Trading, thereby supporting the local homes & businesses, making this type of solar farm a proper Energy Generator, unlike the current deceptively named Energy Retainers, that don't actually distribute, supply or pay for the energy you consume!
+Private or community owned solar farms are the new smart Energy Generators that sell there excess Energy to the local community via Peer-to-Peer (P2P) Energy Trading, thereby supporting the local homes & businesses, making solar farms totally green energy Generator, unlike the current deceptively named Energy Retainers, that don't actually distribute, supply or pay for the energy you consume!

 A much needed Newcomer has entered the Energy market, Power Ledger an Australian company providing a Peer-to-Peer (P2P) Energy Trading Platform, this way you purchase Energy directly from the Generator, and there is No need for the current Retail brokers, this Disruptive force is set to cut out the un-needed Retailers!